alisi1989/RFMIX2-Pipeline-to-plot/README.md

-now run rfmix2bedtotagore.py with "python rfmix2bedtotagore.py --help". see the istructions for all ancestry that you decided in RFMIX you can choose a color with code notation. e.g (#0b1b56) e.g python rfmix2bedtotagore.py -1 Output/Mozabite1_ind1_hap1.bed -2 Output/Mozabite1_ind1_hap2.bed \
+now run rfmix2bedtotagore.py with "python rfmix2bedtotagore.py --help". see the istructions for all ancestry that you decided in RFMIX you can choose a color with code notation. e.g (#0b1b56) e.g

+python rfmix2bedtotagore.py -1 Output/Mozabite1_ind1_hap1.bed -2 Output/Mozabite1_ind1_hap2.bed \
 --anc0 #80cdc1 --anc1 #dfc27d --anc2 #075716 -o Tagore/Mozabite1/Mozabite1_ind1_tagore.bed

-using these color meens that Africa ancestry is light blue, light brown is Europe and green is Middle_east
+using these color meens that African ancestry is light blue, light brown is Europe and green is Middle_east

 Plot with Tagore
 https://github.com/jordanlab/tagore#installation